The marketplace business model – how to monetize your marketplace

 6. Featured listings and ads

-The biggest challenge in getting commissions to work is to provide enough value for both the customer and the provider.
+1. Providing enough value for both the customer and the provider.
 If your users do not get enough value from your platform, they will find a way to go around your payment system, and you will not get paid.
-How do you provide this value?
-We dive into the question of how to discourage users from going around your payment system in chapter 4 of this guide.
+The amount of value you need to provide to keep users willing to pay your commission is directly related to the second challenge:

-Another challenge with commissions is pricing.
+2. Finding the right pricing level.
 How big should the commission be?
 Should it be the same for all users?
-Should I charge the customer, the provider, or both?
-Should I first have a lower commission to get people to join my platform and raise it later?
-Chapter 5 helps you decide your marketplace pricing: how much commission or other fees you can charge your marketplace users.
+Should you charge the customer, the provider, or both?
+Should you first have a lower commission to get people to join my platform and raise it later?
+It's easy to think that you should set your take rate as high as possible, but it's important not to introduce artificial friction to your platform through excessively high rates.

-My recommendation is to use commission as your main revenue stream whenever feasible.
-I anticipate more and more marketplaces adopting this revenue model in the future.
+My recommendation for every marketplace founder is to use commission as your main revenue stream whenever feasible.

 There are, however, scenarios in which it is not feasible for the platform to facilitate payment transactions.
-In these cases, commission does not work.
-Examples include:
+Here are examples of cases where the commission model doesn't work:

 • When the size of the typical transaction is huge.
 With car or real estate sales, for instance, it's difficult for the marketplace to justify the commission.